How To Choose the Right Eyewear for Your Style

 Tips for Choosing Frames

-These four basic tips will help you choose frames that flatter your face:
+These four essential tips will help you choose frames that flatter your face:

 - Contrast the frame shape with your face shape.
 If you have a round face, choose a square or rectangle pair of frames.
 For a heart-shaped face, choose rounded frames that are wider at the bottom.